EDJNet/riskviewer/README.md

 be possible to implement the risk characterisation theatre.
 At this stage, the codebase is still messy and poorly documented.
-Customisation of parameters is largely untested, so anything differing significantly from the examples documented in the README and vignette will likley not work.
-The package will however be improved in the coming weeks and months.
+Customisation of parameters is largely untested, so anything differing significantly from the examples documented in the README and vignette will likely not work.

 ## Installation